-- The common alarm relay contacts switch positions (Relay 1 on the PS6 card) - All conventional common alarm outputs are activated
+- The common alarm relay contacts switch positions (Relay 1 on the PS6 card) - All conventional common alarm outputs are activated - All intelligent addressable common alarm and audible outputs are activated

 When JP2 is placed in the resettable position, a system reset temporarily removes 24 Vdc from the smoke/accessory output terminals.
 In the continuous position, system reset does not interrupt the output voltage.